learning-zone/html-basics/README.md

 * The DOM was designed to be independent of any particular programming language, making the structural representation of the document available from a single, consistent API.

-* The DOM is constructed progressively in the browser as a page loads, which is why scripts are often placed at the bottom of a page, in the <head> with a defer attribute, or inside a DOMContentLoaded event listener.
-Scripts that manipulate DOM nodes should be run after the DOM has been constructed to avoid errors.

 * document.getElementById() and document.querySelector() are common functions for selecting DOM nodes.

 * Setting the innerHTML property to a new value runs the string through the HTML parser, offering an easy way to append dynamic HTML content to a node.